 - Allow the Instant Pot to come to pressure, and count down to when it beeps, quickly release the steam by turning the vent to RELEASE position and make sure that it's not close to your face as the steam will be really hot.

 - Carefully remove the lid, and press on the SAUTE setting.
-Add the honey, sesame oil and make the cornstarch slurry.
+Add the honey (or brown sugar), sesame oil, and make the cornstarch slurry.

 - To make the slurry, combine 2 tablespoons of cornstarch with 1 tablespoon of water.
 Add it to the sauce, and stir with a wooden spoon until the sauce thickens.
 Switch off the saute setting.

-- Serve over rice, and garnish with chopped scallions and toasted sesame seeds.
+- Serve over rice, and garnish with chopped green onions and toasted sesame seeds.

-- It’s important to use low-sodium soy sauce in this recipe, as otherwise your sauce might be too salty.
-If you only have regular soy sauce, use 1/4 cup of soy sauce or even tamari, and 1/4 cup of water.
+- It’s important to use low-sodium soy sauce in this recipe, as otherwise, your sauce might be too salty.
+If you only have regular soy sauce, use ¼ cup of soy sauce or tamari, and ¼ cup of water.

 - Nutrition values are calculated per 1 portion of sesame chicken without rice (rough estimate).
 If you’re following a specific diet or have a health condition, please make your own calculations and don’t rely on our data.